 - m.
 The widening, deepening or improvement of any stream, creek, river or other waterway. - n.
 The removal of obstructions in, and the constructing, reconstructing, enlarging or extending of any waterway, of enclosing walls, or of a pipe or conduit or any brook or watercourse, or part of same. - o.
 The defining of the location and the establishment of widths, grades and elevations of any stream, creek, river or other waterway, and the preventing of encroachments upon the same. - p.
-The reclaiming, filling and improving and bulkheading and filling in lands lying under tidal or other water, in whole or in part, within the municipality; the reclaiming or filling or bulkheading and filling those lands or lands adjacent to such reclaimed or filled lands; to dredge channels or improve harbor approaches in the waters abounding the lands to be reclaimed, filled and improved, or bulkheaded and filled; provided, the approval of the Tidelands Resource Council established pursuant to section 10 of P.L.1948, c.448 (C.13:1B-10), and when necessary, the permission of the federal authorities in charge of the district port in which the improvements are proposed to be made, to improve and dredge channels and construct and improve the harbor approaches to those lands, shall be first had and obtained.
+The reclaiming, filling and improving and bulkheading and filling in lands lying under tidal or other water, in whole or in part, within the municipality; the reclaiming or filling or bulkheading and filling those lands or lands adjacent to such reclaimed or filled lands; to dredge channels or improve harbor approaches in the waters abounding the lands to be reclaimed, filled and improved, or bulkheaded and filled; provided, the approval of the [Planning and Development Council of the Division of Planning and Development in the Department of Conservation and Economic Development of the State of New Jersey Tidelands Resource Council established pursuant to section 10 of P.L.1948, c.448 (C.13:1B-10), and when necessary, the permission of the [Federal] federal authorities in charge of the district port in which the improvements are proposed to be made, to improve and dredge channels and construct and improve the harbor approaches to those lands, shall be first had and obtained.

-The governing body may enter into agreements with the federal government for reimbursement to the municipality for all or a portion of the cost of dredging channels or improving harbor approaches in waters under the jurisdiction of the federal government.
+The governing body may enter into agreements with the [Federal Government] federal government for reimbursement to the municipality for all or a portion of the cost of dredging channels or improving harbor approaches in waters under the jurisdiction of the [Federal Government] federal government.

-If any portion of the amount assessed against the lands within the municipality for the improvement shall be reimbursed to the municipality by the federal government after the assessment has been made, then a credit shall be made on each assessment levied in proportion to the amount so received from the federal government; provided, the amount received by the municipality from the federal government shall be in excess of the amount fixed in the assessment to be borne by the municipality at large.
+If any portion of the amount assessed against the lands within the municipality for the improvement shall be reimbursed to the municipality by the [Federal Government] federal government after the assessment has been made, then a credit shall be made on each assessment levied in proportion to the amount so received from the [Federal Government] federal government; provided, the amount received by the municipality from the [Federal Government] federal government shall be in excess of the amount fixed in the assessment to be borne by the municipality at large.